-If you would like to learn more, we encourage you to seek out information:
+If you would like to learn more, we encourage you to seek out more information, but don't stop there.
+Start taking action:

-- Read the "Calls to Action" in the Truth and Reconciliation Final Report - Visit a Friendship Centre or other Indigenous spaces in Brandon, such as those in Assiniboine Community College, Brandon University, and Thunderbird House in Winnipeg. - Read books by Indigenous authors. - Support Indigenous businesses and professionals by making purchases or using their services. - Donate to a scholarship for Indigenous students or designate a donation to your post-secondary institution to support Indigenous initiatives. - Add Indigenous voices and content to your music and podcast playlist. - Participate in an online or in-person course taught by an Indigenous professor or instructor. - Support businesses that are part of urban reserves. - Find out about Jordan's Principle and why it is so important to Indigenous children. - Take a course or workshop on Indigenous Peoples' history and culture. - Form a group within your work team to talk about Indigenous issues or form a book club focusing on an Indigenous topic. - Participate in events such as the Walk for Reconciliation and National Indigenous Day activities.
+- Read the "Calls to Action" in the Truth and Reconciliation Final Report - Visit a Friendship Centre or other Indigenous spaces in Brandon, such as those in Assiniboine Community College, Brandon University, and Thunderbird House in Winnipeg. - Read books by Indigenous authors. - Support Indigenous businesses and professionals by making purchases or using their services. - Donate to a scholarship for Indigenous students or designate a donation to your post-secondary institution to support Indigenous initiatives. - Add Indigenous voices and content to your music and podcast playlist. - Participate in an online or in-person course taught by an Indigenous professor or instructor. - Support businesses that are part of urban reserves. - Find out about Jordan's Principle and why it is so important to Indigenous children. - Take a course or workshop on Indigenous Peoples' history and culture. - Form a group within your work team to talk about supporting Indigenous initiatives or form a book club focusing on an Indigenous topic.

+• Participate in events such as the Walk for Reconciliation and National Indigenous Day activities.